 leaving structural subtyping mostly opt-in (except for built-in protocols

 Iterable that always support structural subtyping).
 Here are some

 - It is easy to generate short and informative error messages when using a nominal type system.
 This is especially important when using type inference.

-- Many programmers are already familiar with nominal subtyping and it has been successfully used in languages such as Java, C++ and C#.
-Only few languages use structural subtyping.
+- Many programmers are already familiar with static, nominal subtyping and it has been successfully used in languages such as Java, C++ and C#.
+Fewer languages use structural subtyping.

 I like Python and I have no need for static typing¶

 The aim of mypy is not to convince everybody to write statically typed Python – static typing is entirely optional, now and in the future.
 The goal is to give more options for Python programmers, to make Python a more competitive alternative to other statically typed languages in large projects, to improve programmer productivity, and to improve software quality.